 There are a couple of things introverted job seekers should look for in a job.
 First, look for jobs that require interaction with a limited number of people.
 Find jobs where most of the tasks involve independent work or small group work.

-Second, think about how many new people you will have to interact within the job.
+Second, think about how many new people you will have to interact with on the job.
 Many introverts find meeting new people to be particularly tiring.
 If you have to interact with new clients on a regular basis, it might not be the job for you.
 Instead, look for jobs where you will generally be surrounded by the same people every day.